Serves 30-40 Sgt. Peppers Wedding Cake

 Blue Murder – This cheese originally started life as a collaboration between Alex James of Blur fame and renowned cheese expert Julia Harbutt.
 It was called Blue Monday after the famous song by Blur.
 Time has moved on and Blue Monday has become 2 kinds of cheese!
 Blue Monday is now made by Judy Bell in Yorkshire and Blue Murder is made by Highland Fine Cheeses in Tain.
 It is made from cow’s milk, and it matures for up to 8 weeks during which time it develops a mellow, soft, creamy texture.
 The flavours are savoury, slightly sweet, buttery, spicy, and rich.
 It has a kick of chocolate and malt.
 Made with pasteurised milk and vegetarian rennet.

 Auld Reekie – Edinburgh is still affectionately known as “Auld Reekie” (Scots for ‘Old Smokey’), a nickname originating from the days when smoke from open coal and peat fires hung over the city like a fog.
 It comes as no surprise then to learn that this lovely crumbly, unpasteurized cheese from Cambus O’May in Royal Deeside is lightly smoked over old whisky barrel chippings for a smoky, peaty flavour, Alex, comments that “carefully smoking Auld Reekie has become a favourite pastime at our creamery because of the aromatic whisky distillery atmosphere it creates in the smokehouse!
-Made with unpasteurised milk and vegetarian rennet Contains milk.
+Made with unpasteurised milk and traditional rennet Contains milk.

 one pack of biscuits and a limited edition eco tote bag